 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Carefully check each input parameter against a rigorous positive specification (white-list) defining the specific characters and format allowed;
+— Carefully check each input parameter against a rigorous positive specification (inclusion-list) defining the specific characters and format allowed;

 — Sanitize all input, not just parameters that the user is supposed to specify, but all data in the request, including hidden fields, cookies, headers, the URL (Uniform Resource Locator) itself, and so forth;

+NOTE A common mistake that leads to continuing XSS vulnerabilities is to validate only fields that are expected to be redisplayed by the site.

-— Validate all parts of the HTTP (Hypertext Transfer Protocol) request, including fields that were not expected to have changed in the client or fields that were anticipated for future growth; and
+— Validate all parts of the HTTP (Hypertext Transfer Protocol) request, including fields that were not expected to have changed in the client or fields that were anticipated for future growth;

-— Where the base system is a SQL database, follow the recommendations of subclause 7.9 Injection [RST].
+— Where the base system is a SQL database, follow the recommendations of 7.9 Injection [RST].

-URL redirection to untrusted site ('open redirect') [PYQ]
+URL redirection to untrusted site (‘open redirect’) [PYQ]